mirfan-dev/Users_Management_System/README.md

-# JWT Authentication using Spring Boot
+# Role-Based Access Control (RBAC) using Spring Boot
 # Step To Be Followed
 <b>Step 1: Set Up Spring Boot Project</b><br>
     <p><li>Ensure you have a Spring Boot project set up with dependencies for Spring Security, JWT, Lombok, and any other required components.
 You can add the following dependencies to your pom.xml.</li></p>